Sunday, May 21, 2017

 Sturmanskie 40th Anniversary of first man in space watch - photo by Jason vom Anger (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

 Amazingly, there are also now watches made in China that pay homage to old Soviet watch styles and watch companies.
 In searching on Amazon, I'm not quite sure if these are created by actual Russian designers, Russian companies who have outsourced production, or Chinese companies pretending to be Russian.
-Nevertheless, some of the watches that I've seen from a company called CCCP Time that look really good.
+Nevertheless, some of the watches that I've seen from a company called CCCP that look really good.

 No comments: